Skip to content

 • min-level-for-container: Minimum user level required to create container instances

-• min-level-for-delete: Minimum level required to perform delete operations on the regular user side
+• min-level-for-delete: Minimum level required to perform deletion operations on the normal user side

 • min-level-for-vm: Minimum user level required to create virtual machine instances